Stockholder Engagement

 Our Response to Stockholder Feedback

 The Compensation and Management Development Committee carefully considers feedback from our stockholders regarding our executive compensation practices, as well as other compensation and governance best practices.
-The Compensation and Management Development Committee implemented a series of changes to our executive compensation program in fiscal 2022 and fiscal 2023 and stockholders have responded favorably, as illustrated in our say on pay ("Say on Pay") vote result at the annual meeting of stockholders held in January 2023, with 95% of votes cast in favor, and through the support indicated during our stockholder outreach program.
-The following table summarizes the feedback received from stockholders relating to executive compensation in recent years and our responses:
+The Compensation and Management Development Committee implemented a series of changes to our executive compensation program in fiscal 2022 and fiscal 2023 and stockholders responded favorably.
+We maintained the changes in fiscal 2024 and 2025 and stockholders indicated continued support during our annual outreach program.
+Our say on pay (“Say on Pay”) vote results of 95% or more of votes cast in favor of Say on Pay at each annual meeting for the past three years illustrate this support.

 Corporate Governance Enhancements

-• Adopted an Amended and Restated Incentive-Based Compensation Recoupment Policy to comply with recently adopted New York Stock Exchange ("NYSE") listing standards and Securities and Exchange Commission ("SEC") regulations governing compensation recovery policies (2023)
+• Amended and Restated our Incentive-Based Compensation Recoupment Policy to comply with recently adopted New York Stock Exchange (“NYSE”) listing standards and Securities and Exchange Commission (“SEC”) regulations governing compensation recovery policies (2023)

 Governance Best Practices